khushahal/anti-ai-analyzer/README.md

-# 🚀 Anti-AI Analyzer - Full Stack Platform
+# 🚀 AI Analyzer - Full Stack Platform

 A comprehensive platform for analyzing AI tools, detecting mistakes, and providing real-time insights with user reporting and voting systems.